 3. Temporary Faults

 Temporary faults occurring in school heating systems which can be resolved within 24 hours will need to be treated differently.
 Closure of the school will, in most cases, be impossible since there will be no opportunity to provide notice of a closure to parents.
 It may be possible to close those parts of the school most severely affected, re-arrange time tabling or bring in some temporary heating source (See Section on Portable Heaters).
-Alleviation of the problem caused by such temporary faults will be dependant on the circumstances but the Northern Committee Representative and/or Northern Office will be able to give further advice.
+Alleviation of the problem caused by such temporary faults will be dependent on the circumstances but the Northern Committee Representative and/or Northern Office will be able to give further advice.

 4. ELB Heating Policies